fadhilyori/subping/docs/README.md

 func (s *Subping) Run()
 ```

-Run starts the ping operation on the specified IP addresses using the configured options.
+Run starts the Subping process, concurrently pinging the target IP addresses.
+It spawns worker goroutines, assigns tasks to them, waits for them to finish, and collects the results.

 Generated by [gomarkdoc](<https://github.com/princjef/gomarkdoc>)